🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 crack the coding interview

-• An online application form, where you submit your resume + portfolio
+• You fill out an online application form, where you submit your resume + portfolio

-• If you get through, then you might be sent an online quiz with some basic job-specific questions.
-If you pass this then you will have…
+• If they like your work and you get through, then you might be sent an online quiz with some basic job-specific questions.

 • And then a final interview to see if you would fit in with the company dynamic